PJ789/Autonomous-Car/README.md

 - This code compiles under the Arduino IDE, but mostly uses the Pico SDK.
 This creates some awkward problems; particularly the Pico SDK 'printf' function doesn't work on Core1.
 I'm still trying to find a workaround.
 - Pico PWM settings affect multiple pins in a group.
 If you use PWM, it seems you should avoid using other pins in the same group, else you can experience strange side-effects.
 [See also these useful notes; 'making sure not to use two GPIO pins having the same number and letter designation together'](https://www.etechnophiles.com/raspberry-pi-pico-pinout-specifications-datasheet-in-detail/)
 - Core1 seems very sensitive to low power conditions; you need a robust 5V power supply, or else Core1 will stop functioning.
 Adding capacitors to the power supply helps.
 Devices like servos can draw huge amounts of current.
-- To avoid concurrency problems when writing multi-core code, avoid using any Arduino or mbed APIs, particularly on Core1, and particularly so Serial.print.
+- To avoid concurrency problems when writing multi-core code, avoid using any Arduino or mbed APIs, particularly on Core1, and particularly so Serial.print or Arduino timer related functions.
 The Arduino/mbed APIS are apparently not designed for multi-core MCUs, and thus using them on Core1 will crash the Pico... leading to flashing LED error codes and requiring a complete reset.
 - To avoid concurrency problems, I also avoided creating heap objects on Core1 (so relying on the Core1 stack almost exclusively, which is not shared with Core0)
 - The default stack size on both cores seems quite small, especially if you are using C++ object oriented code libraries, and also using the stack to avoid creating heap objects (see above).
 So I increased my stack sizes to the limit by setting compiler flags (-DPICO_STACK_SIZE=0x1000 -DPICO_CORE1_STACK_SIZE=0x1000)
 - To calculate the PWM frequency for a servo, you take the system clock (default 125mhz), divide it by the maximum PWM counter value (default 65535) to arrive at the current PWM frequency.
 Then pick a clock divider to align with your servo PWM frequency needs.
 Take a look at the [servo code](https:autonomous_car/servo.cpp) for an example of how this works.